The-OpenROAD-Project/OpenROAD-flow-scripts/docs/index.md

 To build the binaries and run `gcd` through the flow:

 - Minimum: 1 CPU core and 8GB RAM.
-- Recommend: 4 CPU cores and 16GB of RAM.
+- Recommended: 4 CPU cores and 16GB of RAM.

 > **Note** `gcd` is a small design, and thus requires less computational power.
 > Larger designs may require better hardware.